SFA Glossary

 A

 • ACT Scores (National) – A test required or accepted at all public and many private universities in Mississippi.
-The ACT Assessment includes four sections – English, Math, Reading, and Science Reasoning.
 Scores are used in college admissions, awarding scholarships, and class placement including honors programs.
 The eligibility criteria for certain state funded programs at the undergraduate level require a minimum ACT score as a part of the eligibility requirements.
-Scores resulting from the National testing of the ACT are the only accepted scores for state aid program eligibility.

 • Application Process – In order to qualify each year, the student must complete the on-line web application and submit to the state financial aid office all supporting documentation (if requested) by the designated deadline.